digitalrebar/doc/deployment/install.rst

 For a Mac system, you will want to look at the *run-in-mac.sh* script and its description `here <https://github.com/digitalrebar/doc/blob/master/deployment/install/mac.rst>`_.
 This script will make sure that tools are installed to run docker in a VirtualBox instance and let you run the developer tools or the deploy tools against it.

+For AWS or Packet, look at the *run-in-[aws|packet]* scripts.
+They will automatically provision systems from those clouds and then install Digital Rebar.

 What Access Mode Should I Use?
 """"""""""""""""""""""""""""""